oklaja/Virtual-Drug-Screening-for-Covid-19/README.md

 - Graph Sage model was used with 200 channels and 4 layers
 - Graph Conv model was used with 200 channels and 3 layers
 - "Conv-GRU" is my own design based on Attentive FP.
 It had 3 Graph Convolution layers and 3 GRU layers stacked in between Convolutions and 200 channels
-- Attentive FP was used with 64 or 250 channels
+- Attentive FP was used with 64 or 250 channels.

 ## 3. The Attentive FP architecture
 The PyTorch Geometric`s implementation of AttentiveFP and atomic (node) and bond (edge) encoding was used.
 It is consistent with original publication: